 The financial statements report certain categories of expenses that are attributable to more than one program or supporting function.
 Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
-The expenses that are allocated include depreciation, occupancy and facility maintenance, which are allocated on a square footage basis, as well as compensation and employee benefits, employee training, information technology and office equipment costs, which are allocated on the basis of estimates of time and effort.
+The expenses that are allocated include depreciation, occupancy and facility maintenance, which are allocated on a square footage basis.
+Compensation and employee benefits, employee training, information technology and office equipment costs, are allocated on the basis of estimates of time and effort.